radish-es/casebook-property/content/casebook/title/walker.md

 facts: The testator left his property to his spouse, using the language of a fee simple estate.
 However, he added conditions on alienation to the bequest that would come into place upon his spouse's death.
 issue: Whether the conditions on the fee simple estate were valid.
 held: The conditions here were invalid, because they attempted to place a restraint on alienation on a fee simple, which is repugnant to the estate.
+description: Interpretation of a will addressing the type of common law estate conveyed.
 public: true
 doctrines:
   - estates